Raspberry Shortcake Sheet Cake

 - 1 Tbsp lemon juice

 Place ingredients in a saucepan over medium heat stirring constantly until mixture thickens and boils.
-Remove from heat and cool completely before using as topping.
+Remove from heat, stir in the almond extract (if desired) and cool completely before using as topping.